 2. Stop Drinking Sweetened Beverages

-Unsurprisingly, a 2019 report by the American Diabetes Association found a direct link between consumption of sweetened beverages and Type 2 diabetes.
-Yet the average U.S. household spends thousands of dollars per year on soft drinks, according to the U.S. Department of Agriculture (USDA).
-Among households given food stamps, sweetened beverages make up the second-highest grocery expense.
+A 2019 report by the American Diabetes Association found a direct link between the consumption of sweetened beverages and Type 2 diabetes.
+Yet the average American household spends thousands of dollars per year on soft drinks, according to the U.S. Department of Agriculture (USDA).

 3. Buy Disposables in Bulk

 Not everything on your grocery list makes for good bulk shopping.
-In fact, specifically avoid buying these items in bulk.
+In fact, there are some things you should specifically avoid buying in bulk, such as spices and olive oil.

-These items won’t expire.
-The only reason not to buy them at a bulk discount is if you have limitations on your storage space.
+These products don’t expire (or take a long time to expire).
+The only reason to avoid buying them at a bulk discount is a limitation on your storage space.